coercions and constructions #

 succ and casts into larger Fin types #

-to be used by dsimp
+Version of succ_one_eq_two to be used by dsimp

-For rewriting in the reverse direction, see Fin.cast_castAdd_left
+For rewriting in the reverse direction, see Fin.cast_castAdd_left.

-is positive when i
+castSucc i is positive when i is positive

-For rewriting in the reverse direction, see Fin.cast_addNat_left
+For rewriting in the reverse direction, see Fin.cast_addNat_left.

-For rewriting in the reverse direction, see Fin.cast_natAdd_right
+For rewriting in the reverse direction, see Fin.cast_natAdd_right.

 pred #